How to get a graduate job

 In turn, by working for a small company, you could end up leapfrogging into a more senior position much earlier on in your career than you might expect.

 Granted, we just said that you shouldn't take a job unless it's right for you (and we still stand by that).
-But it's worth thinking carefully about whether the jobs you've been looking at so far are actually, hand-on-heart, right for you.
+But it's worth thinking carefully about whether the jobs you've been looking at so far are, hand-on-heart, right for you.

 If you're not overly fussed about relocating, perhaps consider broadening your job search to the whole of the UK.
 You could even look for opportunities abroad and apply for jobs like teaching English as a foreign language.

 It's also worth thinking about whether there are jobs you'd be interested in that aren't directly related to your degree.
-It's really common for graduates to end up in roles that are very different from the jobs they'd expected to apply for as a student.
+It's really common for graduates to end up in roles that are very different from the jobs they'd expected to apply for as students.

 But this is all part of the fun (or near enough) of job searching.

 To get you thinking, we've put together a list of brilliant careers you can start with any degree.
-And if you want to dip your toe into a different sector before committing, we've got a guide to online courses that will let you do just that.
+And if you want to dip your toe into a different sector before committing, we have a guide to online courses that will let you do just that.

 This might seem easier said than done, but however tough your job hunt feels, don't give up!
 You've got this.